 Experience the awe-inspiring wonders of Bolivia and Peru.
 Learn about Peru’s storied past in the former Inca capital of Cusco, and venture into the heart of the Amazon jungle.
-Hike the Lares Trek—or catch the scenic train—to the endlessly fascinating Machu Picchu; then travel to Bolivia to see the striking Uyuni Salt Flats and colonial cities surrounded by soaring Andean peaks.
+Hike the Lares Trek—or catch the scenic train—to the endlessly fascinating Machu Picchu; then travel to Bolivia to see the striking Salar de Uyuni and colonial cities surrounded by soaring Andean peaks.

 Arrive at any time.
 Arrival transfer included.